We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 World's Largest Lesson provides resources for educators who teach students about 17 Global Goals created by the leaders of the 193 countries of the United Nations.
 Visit the Resources...more

 World's Largest Lesson provides resources for educators who teach students about 17 Global Goals created by the leaders of the 193 countries of the United Nations.
 Visit the Resources portion of the site to browse through the many activities.
 Narrow your search using the provided filters to locate information by grade level, topic, type of activity, and more.
 In addition, if you are interested in a particular goal, say Zero Hunger, find the poster with the 17 goals and click on Zero Hunger to find activities and lessons.
 Downloadable lessons include complete directions, printable worksheets, and key questions highlighted during the lesson.
 The videos are hosted on YouTube.
 If your district blocks YouTube, then they may not be viewable.
+This site would be a good one to leave for your substitute to use; it's high-interest, no sign-in, and has lesson plans & video clips.

 In the ClassroomDiscover the many free educational resources found on this site to include with your lessons about global cultures, the environment, health, and technology.
 Use the activities and lessons found on the World's Largest Lesson to engage students in understanding and processing information related to serious global issues.
 Have students use a collaborative whiteboard tool such as Jamboard, reviewed here, to brainstorm solutions to problems using the sticky note feature or to create mind maps and flow charts to organize further research.
 Enhance learning by asking students to create an interactive, choose your own adventure story using StoryLab, reviewed here.
 Ask students to use information learned from their lessons to create a story that tells what happens if the earth continues on its current course vs. what happens when suggested changes are implemented.